IoT leaks top the list of cyber threats & why you should care

-As a managed IT service provider, amshot takes pride in protecting our clients from hackers.
-In the past, we have blogged about the necessity of cybersecurity and some steps that can be taken to protect your business data, but today we’re breaking down the single largest threat to small- and medium-sized businesses in 2018.
+Protecting our clients from hackers is a top priority.
+In the past, we have blogged about the necessity of cybersecurity and some steps that can be taken to protect your business data, but today we’re breaking down the single largest threat to small- and medium-sized businesses.

 WORLDWIDE WEB OF HACKERS

 The internet has provided us with live updates, real-time data collection, immediate international communication, instant access to a multitude of information, and hackers.